-Both times we traveled to Antigua were in March and April.
+Both times we traveled to Sandals Grande Antigua were in March and April.
 We had fabulous weather each time.
-The island breeze was always blowing and the sun was out almost all the time.
-If you are looking to visit, I highly recommend this time of year.
+The island breeze was always blowing and the sun was out the majority of the time.
+If you are looking to visit, I highly recommend traveling during the spring season.

 7. Loads of Entertainment